Logo of the website

 For me, the choice between Swissquote vs Interactive Brokers boils down to a few points:

-I am trading mostly in US stocks and do not mind a good foreign broker, so I use Interactive Brokers.
-When my portfolio reaches a significantly higher (yet to be determined), I will probably also have a Swissquote account and trade my Swiss shares with them for some diversification.
+I am trading mostly in US stocks and do not mind a good foreign broker, so I use Interactive Brokers as my main broker.
+For my secondary broker, I use Saxo.
+And for my LLC, I use Swissquote.

 For more information on these two brokers, read my reviews: